 If your property was recently re-graded and topsoil was poured at the base of your trees, there could be a problem down the line.
 If the soil covered its root flare entirely, it can cause health issues very quickly.
 This is because a tree’s root flare should be exposed, not covered in beds of soil.
 When this happens, the tree roots cannot get sufficient amounts of water and nutrients.

 If you are picking up fallen branches more often than usual, you may need some tree trimming services or your tree can become a hazard very quickly.
 Although this is not a dying tree, it is an unhealthy situation that can cause extreme damages and harm to property and people.
 Also, if you notice that limbs and branches on your tree are turning gray or dim in color, it may be a sign that your tree is dying or diseased.
-Again, it is best for a professional arborist to assess the status of your trees.
+Again, it is best for a professional arbor specialist to assess the status of your trees.

 Noblesville Tree Care Company